Article

 We support collaboration between the State Commissions of Azerbaijan and Armenia and hope their joint efforts will bring long awaited answers to the families of the missing.
 We stand ready to support their dialogue and action in our capacity as a neutral intermediary should there be a request on both sides.

 • The ICRC in Armenia will continue interacting with the relatives of the detained and keep its doors open for them, whenever they want to visit or talk.
 We are continuing to engage with the Azerbaijani authorities regarding the future of our work in relation to conflict-related detainees.
-As and when we have updates, we will share them with the families.
+When we have updates, we have shared them with the families and will continue doing so.

 • The ICRC and Azerbaijan Red Crescent Society are both members of the International Red Cross and Red Crescent Movement.
 The ICRC is committed to continuing its working relationship founded over many years of joint dedication and humanitarian action with the Azerbaijan Red Crescent Society.